danielvm28/continental-database/README.md

 # Continental Database

-This project is focused in managing a database representing the population of America.
+This project is focused in managing a persistent database representing the population of America.
 An AVL Tree is used to accomplish the task of searching, adding and deleting specific records.
+All the CRUD (Create, Read, Update and Delete) operations are done through an interface designed with JavaFX.

 -------------------------------------------------------------------------------------------------------------------------

 ## Program Requirements
 * Java 1.8
 * JavaFX
-* Eclipse IDE or Intellij IDEA
+* Java IDE such as Eclipse IDE or Intellij IDEA
-* Windows 10

 ## Design
 * [Class diagram](https://github.com/danielvm28/continental-database/blob/main/docs/ContinentalDatabaseClassDiagram.pdf)